vcfvct/aws-exam/README.md

 ## Route 53
 * difference with cname, alias record can map naked domain name(`example.com`), but cname cannot(it can only map to like www.example.com, server1.example.com). and cname get charged but alias does not.

+## VPC
+* good explanation of [difference between public and private subnet](https://stackoverflow.com/a/22212017/1486742).
+Basically public subnet use `Internet Gateway` as default route and private subnet uses `NAT` as route.
+So the instance in public subnet with public IP will have internet acess since the route will use that IP directly.
+Inbound wise, with public IP, it could also be accessed if SG/ACL allows.
+For instance in private subnet, instance-initiated outbound internet access is possbile via NAT.
+However, ourside-world-init inbound access cannot be done since there is no public IP associate to the private subnet instance.